Skip to main content ] Facebook Twitter Member area

 products-and-services-icon

-Modified sports that keep you active
+Modified sports to keep you active

 Most Australians enjoy their sport and exercise but may have to give it up as they get older because of their health or reduced mobility, however, it may be possible to continue participating in the sports you love simply by making some adjustments.